tandasat/PgResarch/DisPG/NOTE.md

 1. KeDelayExecutionThread() and KeWaitForSingleObject()
 1. Pg_IndependentContextWorkItemRoutine() (at HalPerformEndOfInterrupt() - 0x4c)

-In order to understand why they are targeted, let's take a look at the states of PatchGuard contexts shown here (assume that a current state of a PatchGuard context is state 1, although it can be any of these):
+In order to understand the reason why they are targeted, let's take a look at the states of PatchGuard contexts shown here to see how these functions are used (assume that a current state of a PatchGuard context is state 1, although it can be any of these):

 1. Waiting for being executed via one of timer mechanisms
 1. Running DPC\_LEVEL operations such as calling the first validation routine (hereinafter referred to as Pg\_SelfValidation()), and ExQueueWorkItem() in order to enqueue the PatchGuard context for PASSIVE\_LEVEL operations.